dmmnjaws/PAv-2020-2021-Julia-Parasitizing-Java/README.md

 - <s>Support methods that take arrays of other Class Objects. - Ex: public int staticMethod(Line[]) from statement.Printer</s>

-- If we've got two classes with the same name from different packages, it might get confused (untested)
+- <s>If we've got two classes with the same name from different packages, it might get confused (untested)</s>

-- If we've got two methods with the same signature but different return types, Java-Parazite-Julia will only generate one of them.

 ## Useful Links: